takenet/blip-plugin-sample/README.md

 **`ShowModal`**

-Show a modal to user.
+Show a modal to the user.

 ```
 {